-UM ranks 108th in the CWTS Leiden Ranking 2015, rising 2 places from the 110th position in 2014 (according to the PP 10% indicator, which means the percentage of the publications of the university that belong to the top 10% most cited publications).
-This ranking measures the scientific performance of 750 major universities worldwide based on Web of Science indexed publications from 2010-2013 of Thomson Reuters.
-When compared to the other 285 European universities assessed, UM ranks 44th.
-For both the domains of Biomedical & Health Sciences UM scores 101st (like last year) and in the domain of Social Sciences & Humanities, UM scores a 93rd place worldwide.
+UM ranks 221st in the CWTS Leiden Ranking 2017, rising 11 places from the 232nd position in 2016 (based on the publications of the university compared to other publications in the same discipline that year).
+This ranking measures the scientific performance of over 900 major universities in 54 countries, based on Web of Science indexed publications from 2012-2015.
+For the domain of Biomedical & Health Sciences UM scores 101st (like last year) and in the domain of Social Sciences & Humanities, UM rose from place 88 to place 73.

-In 2015, Maastricht University's master's programme in International Business is ranked 24, being in the top 25 of the best business programmes in the world according to the Master in Management Programmes published by the Financial Times.
-In terms of value for money Maastricht ranked 4th.
+In 2016, Maastricht University's master's programme in International Business is ranked 25, being in the top 25 of the best business programmes in the world according to the Master in Management Programmes

 In the Financial Times European Business Schools ranking of 2016 the School of Business and Economics is ranked 60.

 UCM and Knowledge Engineering recieved a quality seal from the Dutch university information guide Keuzegids Universiteiten 2017 for being a leading academic programme that offers the best interdisciplinary academic education in the Netherlands.

 'Keuzegids' master's edition

 With a score of 63, Maastricht University (UM) has been ranked as the country’s third best university in the Keuzegids Masters 2016.
 Four programmes were designated ‘top study programmes’: Management of Learning (SBE), Financial Economics (SBE) and the research masters Cultures of Arts, Science and Technology (FASoS) and Cognitive and Clinical Neuroscience (FPN) and International & European Tax Law (FoL).
 This quality label is given only to those programmes that receive a score of 76 or higher in the Keuzegids assessment.